learn-to-race/challenge/calls.md

 ## Publication

+- Submitted papers will undergo double-blind review.
-Papers from both the main track and the challenge tracks will be included in the workshop proceedings of ICLR 2022.
+- Neither papers from the main track nor the challenge tracks will have archival proceedings.
+- De-anonymised, accepted papers will be posted on the website.

 ## Contact addresses